Paper 2024/2087

 Abstract

-Traceable Receipt-free Encryption (TREnc) has recently been introduced as a verifiable public-key encryption primitive endowed with a unique security model.
-In a nutshell, TREnc allows randomizing ciphertexts in transit in order to remove any subliminal information up to a public trace that ensures the non-malleability of the underlying plaintext.
-A remarkable property of TREnc is the indistinguishability of the randomization of chosen ciphertexts against traceable chosen-ciphertext attacks (TCCA).
-The main application lies in voting systems by allowing voters to encrypt their votes, tracing whether a published ballot takes their choices into account, and preventing them from proving how they voted.
+Traceable Receipt-free Encryption (TREnc) has recently been introduced (Asiacrypt’22) as a verifiable public-key encryption primitive allowing to randomize ciphertexts in transit in order to remove any subliminal information up to a public trace which prevents the malleability of the underlying plaintexts.
+This unique feature generically enables the construction of voting systems by allowing voters to encrypt their votes, tracing whether a published ballot takes their choices into account, and preventing them from proving how they voted.
 While being a very promising primitive, the few existing TREnc mechanisms solely rely on discrete-logarithm related assumptions making them vulnerable to the well-known record-now/decrypt-later attack in the wait of quantum computers.
-We address this limitation by building the first TREnc whose privacy withstands the advent of quantum adversaries in the future.
-To design our construction, we first generalize the original TREnc primitive that is too restrictive to be easily compatible with built-in lattice-based semantically-secure encryption.
+In this article, we address this limitation by building the first TREnc which can be safely used today until the advent of quantum adversaries.
+More precisely, based on the observation that security must hold at the time the primitive is used while only privacy should withstand in the post-quantum era, our solution relies on a mix of pre-quantum and post-quantum cryptography.
+As a first contribution, we generalize the original TREnc primitive that is too restrictive to be easily compatible with built-in lattice-based semantically-secure encryption.
 Our more flexible model keeps all the ingredients generically implying receipt-free voting.
-Our instantiation relies on Ring Learning With Errors (RLWE) with pairing-based statistical zero-knowledge simulation sound proofs from Groth-Sahai, and further enjoys a public-coin common reference string removing the need of a trusted setup.
+Next, we design our construction with the following essential properties for trustworthy elections: (i) it is provably-secure in the standard model; (ii) it relies on standard assumptions, namely Ring Learning With Errors (RLWE) coupled with pairing-based statistical zero-knowledge simulation-sound SXDH-based proofs; and (iii) it further enjoys a public-coin common reference string removing the need of a trusted setup.

 Metadata